Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 | Mean (3h) | 254 txs |

 **Interpretation:**
-- **Cached txs > mempool txs** is normal — the cache retains recently seen transactions to avoid reprocessing
+- **Cached txs > mempool txs** is normal, the cache retains recently seen transactions to avoid reprocessing
 - **Very high cache values** could indicate memory pressure on long-running nodes
 - Cache grows organically with network activity and is bounded by the mempool configuration